 Even for a fish, genome sequencing needs serious computer grunt, and Dr Pavlova is grateful for being able to secure an allocation of computational resources on the ARDC Nectar Research Cloud.

 “We purchased our own hardware in the beginning but it kind of started to break down and needed a lot of maintenance”, says Dr Pavlova.

-“The allocation on Nectar Cloud was a huge help for our lab.
+“The allocation on Nectar was a huge help for our lab.
 Next-generation sequencing yields huge files, even when compressed.
 You have to use Linux machines and command line interface to process the data.
 And that's what Nectar provided—Linux machines with huge computing power and storage capacity.
 Most of our analyses were done on these machines, which was invaluable.“

 Genomic testing – it’s a long process